wamutech/wamu-spec/papers/specification.md

 ### 7.1.
 Share recovery with a surviving quorum of honest parties {#share-recovery-quorum}

-If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer decentralized identity authentication.
+If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer cryptographic identity authentication.

-Share recovery for a party $P_i$ with associated decentralized identity $I_i$ with verifying key $vk_i$ and secret key $sk_i$ proceeds as follows:
+Share recovery for a party $P_i$ with associated cryptographic identity $I_i$ with verifying key $vk_i$ and secret key $sk_i$ proceeds as follows:

 1. For $P_i$, Initiate a "share-recovery" request by following the protocol in [section 5.1.1](#identity-authed-request-initiation).
 2. For all $P_j$ where $j \neq i$: